DETAILED ACTION

 sample data from a plurality of threads associated with the process ID (Fig. 4 – Fig. 5, the system samples or captures a plurality of audio speeches from each participant);

-determine that a thread of the plurality of threads comprises the audio data based on the sampling (Fig. 5, the system detects one of the speeches from John includes an audio trigger.); and
+determine that a thread of the plurality of threads comprises the audio data based on the sampling (Fig. 5, the system determines whether any participant has made an audio trigger.); and

 identify the thread of the plurality of threads as the audio thread based on the determination (Fig. 4, the system determines participant 2’s speech include an audio trigger at step 152 and displays the speech as an action item in Fig. 5).

-Regarding claim 4, Youel teaches the non-transitory machine-readable medium of claim 1, wherein the notification comprises a visual notification presented on a display (Fig. 5 action item 174).
+Regarding claim 4, Youel teaches the non-transitory machine-readable medium of claim 1, wherein the notification comprises a visual notification presented on a display of the electronic device (Fig. 5 displays the action item 174).

 Regarding claim 6, Youel teaches a method, comprising: